dddrrreee/cs140e-24win/labs/17-nrf-networking/README.md

 ***NOTE***:
   - make sure you set the server and client address correctly!
 (In you code your partner should be the client, and you should be server.
-    In your partner's code, this should be reversed.)
+    In your partner's code, you should be the client and they should be the server.)

 Write a test that will ping pong packets between your pi and your partner.
 Their RX address should be the TX address you send to and vice-versa.